The Music Of Veronica Mars

 7. "Jump Around" by House of Pain (House of Pain, 1992; GH): Guy Abrutti parties

 8. "I Summon You" by Spoon (Gimme Fiction, 2005): Weevil arrives at school.
-See Notes for more info.

 Notes: